seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 This document is a list of materials and instructions for constructing a face mask to help NHS staff treating COVID-19 patients, as well as contacts for coordinating the distribution of the masks.

+## Note for Medical Professionals

+If you are an NHS worker, and you would like to add your details as a point of contact to receive these masks, please see the contact section at the end of this document and reach out to either Dhiresh Nathwana or Sean M. Tracey in any of the channels listed.

 ## Required tools + materials for constructing the mask

 - A 3D printer with a print space of at least 187mm by 167.5mm by 21.5mm